LinnaeusUniversity/JDK_MAVEN_EVOSUITE/README.md

         1. Project
             1. Project SDK
             1. Select the 1.8 (java version "1.8.0_281")
+                1. If you do not find it. add New
+                1. JDK
+                1. Java directory.
+                1. e.g C:\Program Files\Java\jdk1.8.0_281
             1. Project language level
                 1. Select 8-Lambdas, type annotations etc.